mogeldev/keitaihotspot/README.md

 from the [AOSP `WifiShellCommand.java`](https://android.googlesource.com/platform/packages/modules/Wifi/+/refs/heads/main/service/java/com/android/server/wifi/WifiShellCommand.java)), which explicitly requires UID 0 (root).

-On top of that, some vendors additionally remove the hotspot screen from their Settings app's visible menu entirely — Kyocera does this on the developer's own test device (`902KC`).
-The activity still technically exists on the system, just without a reachable menu entry, so the "Without root" section launches it directly by component name instead.

 ## Features

 - **Without root:** one-tap shortcut to the device's real hotspot settings